Arbitrator and mediator

 Everyday issues solicitors deal with include:

-• providing expert guidance on the issues people regularly face such as buying and selling houses, drawing up wills, and dealing with relationship breakdown promoting business, by helping businesses with the legal side of commercial transactions
+• providing expert guidance on the issues people regularly face.
+For example, buying and selling houses, drawing up wills, dealing with relationship breakdown and helping businesses with the legal side of commercial transactions

 • protecting the rights of individuals by advising people of their rights, ensuring they are treated fairly by public or private bodies, and that they receive compensation when they have been unfairly treated